dit0mad/ostestapp/README.md

 ## Note
 Given the time constraint, most of my focus was led to the system design.
 No unit tests are done since the requirements does not state it.
 A simple UI is developed.
-The data set provided was mutated accordingly to my fit.
+The data set provided was mutated accordingly.

 ## Getting Started